The History of Frisbee and Disc Sports

 Guts Frisbee History

-Note: This information was referenced and time-lined from disc sport historical and biographical articles including U.S. and Canadian Disc Sports Hall of Fame inductions, Disc Sports Player Federations, and other historical resources.
-This article was researched, written, and compiled by Frisbee and disc sports historians.
-The history in this document may change as events, and people are added.
-Linking or reproduction in whole or part with properly linked crediting is permitted (discsportshistory.com).
-For more information, contact: discsports@hotmail.com
+Note: This information was referenced and time-lined from disc sport historical and biographical articles, including U.S. and Canadian Disc Sports Hall of Fame inductions, Disc Sports Player Federations, and other historical resources.
+Frisbee and disc sports historians researched, wrote, and compiled this article.
+The history in this document may change as events and people are added.

 Top feature photo: Kenyon College students playing with a Frisbee-like flying disc in Ohio, 1950.